adalheimer/adalheimer.github.io_prepared/To_do_notes_bugs.md

 4. Execute Jekyll `bundle exec jekyll serve` which looks at all html, markdown and css files and combines them to one website
 5.

+**Template for pages**
+- Page templates that are not used currently are stored in the folder *compressed* folder *Pages not included*
+      -  Note that *compressing* is necessary since otherwise the pages are rendered although not in the correct folder
+-
 ___

 # Bug Report